postsent/postsent.github.io/_posts/computing/research/2022-04-26-productivity.md

 Add on features includes: degree of separation(anonymous), may allow wear mask if dont want show identity in real life

 **Motivation**: library partner.

+# Inspirations

+SEAL Navy - Hell week
+Albert Einstein -
+ "If i am the god, how would i solve the problem"